 When it comes to recovering from injuries, nutrition tends to be overlooked.
-Individuals are told to RICE (rest, ice, compression, elevation), take anti-inflammatory medications, and/or follow a rehabilitation program.
-But rarely will they be recommended to eat certain foods to assist with healing.
+You will be told to RICE (rest, ice, compression, elevation), take anti-inflammatory medications, and/or follow a rehabilitation program.
+But rarely will you be recommended to eat certain foods to assist with healing.
 Optimal nutrition can play a key role in providing important nutrients for rebuilding injured tissue and minimising muscle loss while preserving strength1.
 The following covers the energy/calorie needs during the healing process.

-Meals and snacks will always need to be readjusted based on the person’s exercise type, frequency, and intensity.
-Even though it may seem logical to eat less because you are moving less, the body still needs energy/calories.
+Meals and snacks always need to be readjusted based on someone’s exercise type, frequency, and intensity.
+Even though it may seem logical to eat less because you are moving less, the body still requires calories.
 When injured, the body goes into hyperdrive and increases the metabolism anywhere from 15% to 50%1.
 In other words, food will be burned off a lot quicker even if you are just lying in bed all day!

-Despite knowing this, individuals can easily be undereating during the healing period.
-Their appetite may be reduced due to many reasons including low mood, gastrointestinal side effects (i.e. nausea, constipation…) from medications, lack of exercise, or a concern for weight gain.
+Despite knowing this, an injured person can easily undereat during the healing period.
+Their appetite may be reduced due to various reasons including low mood, gastrointestinal side effects (i.e. nausea, constipation…) from medications, lack of exercise, or a concern for weight gain.
 Unfortunately, not meeting your calorie needs can result in a1-2: